Coevolution of Intracluster Light and Brightest Cluster Galaxies: Methods

 \subsection{Origins of star particles}

-To determine the origin of the particles that make up the BCG and ICL, we make use of the stellar assembly catalogues described in \citet{Rodriguez_Gomez2016}, which tags every particle as in-situ or ex-situ and further divides ex-situ particles between those that were accreted by mergers or stripped from a galaxy that has not yet merged.

-After selecting the ex-situ star particles, we next determine the masses of the original galaxies these particles were a part of.
-This is done through the following steps: \begin{enumerate} \item Track back past snapshots for all particles bound to the central subhalo at z = 0 and determine the snapshot in which each star particle is no longer attached to the central subhalo. \item Determine what subhalo each particle is within for the snapshots selected in step (1), where the particle is no longer attached to the BCG. \item Track the subhalos the particles are found in at step (2) back through earlier snapshots and determine the maximum mass of all origin subhalos. \end{enumerate}
+To determine the origin of the particles that make up the BCG and ICL, we made use of the stellar assembly catalogues described in \citet{Rodriguez_Gomez2016}, which tags every particle as in situ or ex situ and further divides ex situ particles between those that were accreted by mergers or stripped from a galaxy that has not yet merged.
+After selecting the ex situ star particles, we determined the masses of the original galaxies these particles were a part of.
+This was done through the following steps: \begin{enumerate} \item Track back past snapshots for all particles bound to the central subhalo at z = 0 and determine the snapshot in which each star particle is no longer attached to the central sub-halo. \item Determine which sub-halo each particle is within for the snapshots selected in step (1), where the particle is no longer attached to the BCG. \item Track the sub-halos that the particles are found in via step (2) back through earlier snapshots and determine the maximum mass of all origin subhalos. \end{enumerate}

-Once this process is complete, we will have a final sample of subhalos that contributed to the growth of the ex-situ component of the ICL and BCG, along with their masses.
-A small number (between 1 to 2 per cent) of the subhalos particles are found to be in at (2) are discovered to be in subhalos that are anomalous.
-This can occur because the SUBFIND algorithm cannot always differentiate between genuine subhalos and fragments or clumps in already-formed galaxies.
-Because of this, we also selected a second sample of origin subhalos with the first requirement that particles are selected in the latest snapshot where they are located outside R\textsubscript{200}, rather than the latest snapshot in which they are no longer attached to the central galaxy.
-If particles were found to be in subhalos defined by the simulation as anomalous at (2), they were replaced with subhalos that met the R\textsubscript{200} requirement.
+Once this process was complete, we obtained a final sample of sub-halos that contributed to the growth of the ex situ component of the ICL and BCG, along with their masses.
+A small number (between 1 to 2 per cent) of the sub-halos particles were found to be in at (2) were discovered to be in sub-halos that are anomalous.
+This can occur because the \textsc{subfind} algorithm cannot always differentiate between genuine subhalos and fragments or clumps in already-formed galaxies.
+Because of this, we also selected a second sample of origin sub-halos with the first requirement that particles are selected in the latest snapshot where they are located outside $R_{200}$, rather than the latest snapshot in which they are no longer attached to the central galaxy.
+If particles were found to be in sub-halos defined by a simulation as anomalous as that performed at step (2), they were replaced with sub-halos that met the $R_{200}$ requirement.
 Particles in anomalous galaxies for both catalogues were excluded from the analysis of origin galaxies.
 The mass of progenitor galaxies is defined as the mass within twice the stellar half-mass radius (HMR).
-We note that we considered the ICL in both the group and cluster environment, but for simplicity, we only refer to the diffuse light component as the ICL, and not IGL (intragroup light).
+We note that we considered the ICL in both the group and cluster environment, but for simplicity, we only refer to the diffuse light component as the ICL (and not IGL).